The level of your financial success will be determined by your ability to think like the CEO of your business.

 - sometimes you have to let people go

-Both financial and leadership decisions gain clarity when you recognize yourself as the CEO of your company, not just a struggling small business owner working from your laptop in your favorite yoga pants.
+Both financial and leadership decisions gain clarity when you recognize yourself as the CEO of your company, not just a struggling small business owner working on your laptop in your favorite yoga pants.

 You will feel less intimidated and more like the confident leadership professional you really are.